DavidMorano/rightcore/makesafe1/README.txt

 MAKESAFE

-This program will check all of the C language source files for all of the include files that they use.
+This command will check all of the C language source files for all of the include files that they use.
 It will then check if any include file is newer than the corresponding C language object file if one exists.
 If any include file is newer than the object file, the object is removed.